-EXAMPLE A debatable topic would be whether or not the U.S. government should tax soft drinks containing sugar.
-Many people disagree on this topic, and it has a number of possible sides, both pro and con.
+↔ EXAMPLE A debatable topic: whether or not the U.S. government should tax soft drinks containing sugar.
+Many people disagree on this topic, It has a number of possible sides, pro and con.

 Non-debatable topics can only lead to arguments that aren't worth having.